Fox Valley Science Society

 First Wednesday of Each Month | 6:00 pm |

-The Fox Valley Science Society is a community for curious minds—whether you’re a scientist by training, a lifelong nerd, or just someone who likes asking good questions and following where they lead.
+Fox Valley Science Society is a community for curious minds—we are here for scientists, lifelong nerds, or just someone who likes asking good questions and following where they lead.

 We host informal talks, discussions, and events centered around science, critical thinking, and curiosity about the world.
 Topics range widely and accessibly, with an emphasis on learning together rather than lecturing at one another.
 No lab coat required.